stueynet/roots-stack/README.md

 `cd` to the `new-theme-name` and `npm install && bower install`

-Now you can run `gulp` and `http://example.com` now has styles!
+Now you can run `gulp` in that directory and build a theme yo! `http://example.com` should now have styles.
 Whew!
 That was a lot of steps!
+Congrats!